typelevel/cats/docs/src/main/tut/kleisli.md

 Kleisli is a data type that will come in handy often, especially if you are working with monadic functions.

 ## Functions
-One of the most useful properties of functions is that functions **compose**.
-That is, given a function `A => B` and a function `B => C`, we can compose them to create a new function `A => C`.
+One of the most useful properties of functions is that they **compose**.
+That is, given a function `A => B` and a function `B => C`, we can combine them to create a new function `A => C`.
 It is through this compositional property that we are able to write many small functions and compose them together to create a larger one that suits our needs.

-Often times, our functions will return monadic values.
+Sometimes, our functions will need to return monadic values.
 For instance, consider the following set of functions.

 ```tut
 val parse: String => Option[Int] = s =>